-I am interested in how magma is transported from Earth’s mantle to the surface, as a means of understanding what causes different types of volcanic activity and the processes by which rocks of Earth’s crust are formed.
-I have led research expeditions to study oceanic spreading centers as well as to volcanic hotspots (Galapagos and Iceland).
-My group’s current research is to image the magma plumbing pathways in the crust beneath subduction zone volcanoes (Newberry, OR, and Santorini, Greece) by collecting dense geophysical measurements and by doing sophisticated inverse modeling on high performance computers.
+I am interested in how magma is transported from Earth’s mantle to the surface, including different types of volcanic activity and the processes by which rocks of Earth’s crust form.
+I also investigate how structures from the mantle to the crust relate to rupture segmentation at the Cascadia megathrust.
+To do this I collect and analyze geophysical data.
+I lead research expeditions to the Cascadia margin, oceanic spreading centers, and volcanic hotspots (Galapagos and Iceland).
+We are currently imaging the magma plumbing pathways beneath subduction zone volcanoes (Newberry, OR, and Santorini, Greece) using dense geophysical data and inverse modeling on high performance computers.

 - Mid-ocean ridge crustal structure and relationship to mantle processes.